bayesmendel/PedUtils/README.md

 # PedUtils

-simulations+model evaluations
+Simulations and model evaluations used by the [BayesMendel lab](https://projects.iq.harvard.edu/bayesmendel/home).
+This repo is updated sporadically, so please contact us if you are having issues.

-Dependencies: `PanelPRO`, `abind`
+Notes on family simulations (files prefixed by `sim.`) 4/13/2021

-Notes from Jane 4/13/2021
+- Dependencies: `PanelPRO`, `abind`
 - I added my family simulation functions this repo (prefixed with `sim.`).
 They are compatible with (and dependent on) the current PanelPRO package.
 - Since the PanelPRO package is still being updated, the simulation functions may also need updates.
 Please let me know if you run into any issues.
 - Example usage is below; it calls the `sim.runSimFam` wrapper function for the entire simulation process: